 Bamboo really makes it a point to embrace and practice a team mentality amongst the different departments that make up the company’s body.
 There is absolutely no division between different departments, and everyone is constantly working together, bouncing ideas off of each other and asking for feedback or help when needed.
 I also couldn’t get over how refreshing it was to find a group of people so passionate about their products and helping their customers achieve their goals.

 With over 70 products to learn, did/do you feel overwhelmed?
-What’s your strategy been for getting up to speed?
+What’s your strategy for getting up to speed?

 I had 4 weeks of Bamboo Boot Camp before taking over my territory.
 Getting acquainted with Bamboo’s vast product line was definitely a challenge, but since I came from a company with a very small product line this was an exciting change of pace for me.
 I spent as much time as I could with other departments to fully get to know our products.
-For example, I spent time with Product Management I to learn why we developed a certain product; Marketing, which helped me learn how we shared our offerings; Services, which taught me how we trained our users on our products; and Technical Support, which showed me how we offered advice or troubleshooting.
+For example, I spent time with Product Management to learn why we developed a certain product; Marketing, which helped me learn how we shared our offerings; Services, which taught me how we trained our users on our products; and Technical Support, which showed me how we offered advice or troubleshooting.
 The individual products themselves are ever-changing–we are constantly improving the functionality and adding features to improve our user’s experiences–so with each new version, it’s back to Bamboo Boot Camp!

 Other than your deep and abiding love of extending SharePoint, what interests or hobbies do you enjoy outside of work?

 I am currently working on my skills in the kitchen, and thankfully there are plenty of fellow “foodies” here at Bamboo!
 We take advantage of any excuse to throw a party!
-We bring a fun, social aspect to the office as we often get together in the kitchen to de-stress and recharge with Bamboo events like Holiday Baking, our Annual Chili Cook-off, plenty of Spring and Summer BBQs, and celebrations like birthdays, anniversaries and, more recently, announcing the release of our first wave of SharePoint 2013-compatible products!
-As you can see, there is no shortage of reasons to celebrate with food around here, so this provides me with plenty of opportunities to try out new recipes or some old favorites on my co-workers.
+We bring a fun, social aspect to the office as we often get together in the kitchen to de-stress and recharge with Bamboo events like Holiday Baking, our Annual Chili Cook-off, plenty of Spring and Summer BBQs, and celebrations like birthdays, anniversaries, and, more recently, announcing the release of our first wave of SharePoint 2013-compatible products!
+As you can see, there is no shortage of reasons to celebrate with food around here, so this provides me with plenty of opportunities to try out new recipes or some old favorites from my co-workers.
 To balance out the fully stocked kitchen and celebratory feasts, I’ve also gotten back into running.
 I’m currently training for the Army 10-Miler and the Woodrow Wilson Bridge Half-Marathon in October.

 re: New Faces of Bamboo: Introducing Jen Schoch